 The Medical Women's Federation was founded in 1917 and is today the largest and most influential body of women doctors in the UK.

+Women are key to society's health and well being.
 There are still many areas where women's health needs are not well met; the persistence of domestic violence and genital mutilation are but two examples where the MWF continues to campaign at a national and international level for change.

 MWF aims to